ezzing/3DLayout-documentation/2-Integration.md

         showcase: showcase
     }, rules);

-The ezzing3D contructor instance the object layout, in this object we have all the functionality to init the 3DLayout
+The ezzing3D contructor instance the object layout, in this object we have all the functionality to to manage the 3DLayout

-The function bootrap init the ezzing 3d in the container defined and with the options provided
+The bootstrap function init the 3DLayout in the defined container with the provided options.

 The options for this function are: